grafana/agent/docs/getting-started.md

 **Integrations** are subsystems that collect metrics for you.
-For example, the `agent` integration collects metrics from that running instance of the Grafana Cloud Agent.
-The `node_exporter` integration will collect metrics from the Linux machine that the Grafana Cloud Agent is running on.
+For example, the `agent` integration collects metrics from that running instance of the Grafana Agent.
+The `node_exporter` integration will collect metrics from the Linux machine that the Grafana Agent is running on.

 ```yaml
 prometheus: